horasphere/hs-scheduler/README.md

 - [ ] emptyComponent

 #### Improvements
-- [ ] compute and cache row height based on max number of shift by day
+- [x] compute and cache row height based on max number of shift by day
+- [ ] build a lexical key based on the quart sequence

 # WeekScheduler